 When To Go For Such A Loan?

-A PIK loan is risky, expensive and complicated.
+A PIK loan is risky, expensive, and complicated.
 Banks usually don’t offer such loans.
-So, you will have to depend on the third party lenders, who may ask for equity in your business in return for such a loan.
+So, you will have to depend on third-party lenders, who may ask for equity in your business in return for such a loan.

 Owing to such drawbacks, it is best to avoid such loans.
 And, one should only consider them if other options are not available or if such a loan fits your financial needs.
 For instance, some firms (usually startups) will need investor funds to grow their balance sheet and then use it to take on bigger debts.
 Such companies can use PIK loans to better their operations and earn more revenue and then apply for bigger loans.